Mwajiduddin/Adding-a-client-to-a-Windows-Server-domain-controller-virtual-machine-in-Azure/README.md

 First we need two VMs: one running Windows Server 2022 (Domain Controller) and another running Windows 10 Pro (Client).
 I've detailed in the previous tutorials on how to create a virtual machine in Azure which you can find by clicking
 [here](https://github.com/Mwajiduddin/How-to-create-a-virtual-machine-in-Microsoft-Azure) and [here](https://github.com/Mwajiduddin/Observing-network-traffic-between-two-virtual-machines-in-Azure-using-Wireshark) but I'll to a quick rundown here too.

 To start off let's first create our Windows Server VM, this is the VM that will have Active Directory installed and serve as our Domain Controller.
 So log into Microsoft Azure, go into "Virtual machines", name the VM, select Windows Server 2022 next to "Image" and select a region.
 You might be wondering why I didn't create a resource group first like I did in the previous tutorials, here you can make and name one by clicking on "Create new" next to "Resource group".
-What I showed in the previous tutorials was to help get a better understanding on the process of what goes into creating one.
-Choose a size with atleast two VCPUs otherwise it will be slow, create a username and password and keep note of it, check the Licensing box, hit "Review + create" and after validating click on "Create."
+What I showed in the previous tutorials was to help get a better understanding on the process of creating one.
+Choose a size with atleast two VCPUs otherwise it will be slow, create a username and password and keep note of it, check the Licensing box, hit "Review + create" and after validation click on "Create."

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c1.png" />
 </p>

-While this VM is being creating, we can start making our second VM which will serve as our Client so same process as last time only for "Image" select Windows Pro 10, remember to select the same resource group as the first VM you made and for ease of use you can choose the same username and password as the first VM you made.
+While this VM is being creating, we can start making our second VM which will serve as our Client so the same process as last time only for "Image" select Windows Pro 10, remember to select the same resource group as the first VM you made and for ease of use you can choose the same username and password as the first VM you made.

 <p align="center">
 <img src="https://github.com/Mwajiduddin/Mwajiduddin/blob/main/images/c2.png" />